So you have collected your network…now what?

 You just returned from a free training session at the Chamber of Commerce or a luncheon with the Alumni Association.
-You come into your office with a handful of business cards to flash to your boss, and then continue to add them to your Rolodex (if you’re a vintage loving hipster) or perhaps you enter them into your Outlook on your computer.
+You come into your office with a handful of business cards to flash to your boss, and then continue to add them to your Rolodex (if you’re a vintage-loving hipster) or perhaps you enter them into your Outlook on your computer.

-Make a First Date
+Make the First Date

-Set a time to contact the owners of these cards within five days time.
-This will offer enough time to allow them to get settled into their routine, and will be soon enough that you shall not have been forgotten.
+Set a time to contact the owners of these cards within five days’ time.
+This will offer enough time to allow them to get settled into their routine and will be soon enough that you shall not have been forgotten.

 Create a Correspondence

 Although phone calls are incredibly personal and a great way to communicate, sometimes an email is easier for a new acquaintance to handle in their busy schedules.
-Come up with something kind, personal, and use at least one open ended question.
+Come up with something kind, personal, and use at least one open-ended question.
 What is it about them that stood out to you that hooked you enough to save their number?

 Keep the Conversation Alive